Langston Kerman: Early life and education

 Kerman was raised in Oak Park, Illinois.
-His mother is African American and his father is white and Jewish.
+His mother is African-American and his father is white and Jewish.
 He received his bachelor's degree in English from University of Michigan in 2009.
 After college he taught poetry at his former high school for one year.
 Kerman later received an MFA in poetry at Boston University and then decided to pursue a full-time career in stand-up comedy.

 Career

 Kerman has acted in shows such as on Adam DeVine's House Party, High Maintenance, Strangers, and Comedy Bang!
 Bang!.
 He was selected by host Chris Rock to write for the 2016 Academy Awards.

-In 2016, he appeared in his first recurring acting role as Jered on the first season of Issa Rae's scripted comedy series Insecure.
+In 2016, he appeared in his first recurring acting role as Jered on the first season of Issa Rae's scripted comedy-drama series Insecure.
 The role led to wider recognition.